 You should note that members of the teaching team might change.

 You'll be taught through a combination of lectures, seminars and workshops and will typically have between 9 and 12 contact hours per week, as well as the opportunity to meet with module tutors and personal academic tutors for tailored advice outside scheduled seminar time.

 Seminars in smaller groups will enable you to discuss and develop your understanding of topics covered in lectures.

 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.

-We are committed to supporting our student community in acquiring the knowledge, skills and confidence opening up opportunities for a wide number of careers areas of teaching, media, business, and other communication related professions.Alexandra PolyzouEnglish Language Programme Director
+We are committed to supporting our student community in acquiring the knowledge, skills and confidence opening up opportunities for a wide number of careers areas of teaching, media, business, and other communication related professions.Alexandra PolyzouEnglish Language and Linguistics Course Director

 The majority of modules offer more than one type of assessment being either a mixture of coursework and examination, or just coursework.
 With coursework, there is a range of assessments that includes more than the traditional essay and assignment.
 For many assessments, students collect authentic samples of language and communication for analysis and interpretation.
 Portfolios including the use of PebblePad are a means of assessment in those modules concerned with the practical application of language and communication.
 Presentations occur in some modules.
 Finally, examinations are not just restricted to the traditional essay question, but are concerned with the analysis of examples of language and communication as well as problem solving of case studies using English language and communication theory, knowledge and skills.